bjpfox/travel-mate/README.md

 ![Diagram showing modals for delete trip](./screenshots/Screenshot4.png)

 ## Wireframes
 The below ideas were generated during the initial stages to help visualise what form travel-mate could take.
-Page layouts were then developed further during development and testing.
+From these initial ideas, page layouts were then further developed during testing and development.
 ![Initial wireframe concept for the create trip form](./screenshots/Wireframe-CreateNewTrip.png)
 ![Initial wireframe concept for the view trips page](./screenshots/Wireframe-MySavedTrips.png)
 ![Initial wireframe concept for a layout that could show future options like a packing list, weather information and safety/security advice, alongside the trip itinerary.](./screenshots/Wireframe-FutureWork.png)